Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Reputable carpet retailers may advertise discounts on carpet, padding or specials on installation similar to the big box stores, but without all the fine print!
 To earn your business many local flooring retailers have to compete with the deep pockets of the big box retail stores.

-I hope you buy new carpet from a reputable locally-owned carpet retailer.
+I hope you see the benefits of buying new carpet from a reputable locally-owned carpet retailer.
 They have your complete satisfaction in mind and will treat you right from to start to finish!
 Buying locally also helps support your community, schools, roads and your neighbors too.
+See my Preferred List of local carpet stores near you.

 Learn More: